How can a 20th century cultural institution be more welcoming and accessible to 21st century audiences?

 The below-grade addition, beneath the historic terrace at the front of the building, is entered through tapestry gardens, providing both quiet and reflection as the visitor moves from the city into a previously hidden world, now revealed to all.

 The addition offers opportunities for light and views to nature, while acting as transition spaces to the dimly-lit galleries.
-The generous lobbies, gift shop, gender-neutral bathrooms, and gracious circulation are an invitation to visitors of all ages, mobility, and background.
+The generous lobbies, gift shop, gender-neutral bathrooms, and gracious circulation are an invitation to visitors of all ages, backgrounds, and mobility.

 Anke Neumann's 15-foot-tall hanging sculpture "Cloud of Imagination" lights the east stair and unifies the historic and contemporary spaces.
 It is one of three works commissioned to reflect the Folger's mission and complement the building's transformation.